 If you are charged with Unlawful Use of Weapons at or near one of these locations the term of imprisonment, upon conviction, may be extended by 3 to 7 years.

-Defenses to Weapons-Related Charges in Illinois
+Defenses to Weapons-Related Charges

 - Infringement of Constitutional rights;